-The George MacKay Brown Fellowship was formed in 2006 to promote new creative writing in the islands and to celebrate Orkney writers, past and present.
-Its main activities include running a book festival, writing residencies and other literary events.
-It supports the annual Orkney Writers’ Course, run by the St Magnus International Festival.
+The George MacKay Brown Fellowship was formed in 2006 to promote, develop and encourage new creative writing in the islands and to celebrate Orkney writers, past and present.